 Day One — City tour of Alberobello + 25 km cycling (easy; 1.6 km = 1 mile)

-We’ll meet you early morning at the airport in Bari and shuttle you to our first city tour in Alberobello.
-Those who have arrived the day before will be met at your accommodations near Bari.
+We’ll meet you early morning at the Brindisi Airport and shuttle you to our first city tour in Alberobello.
+Those who have arrived the day before will be met at your accommodations near Brindisi.
 Alberobello is a UNESCO World Heritage site, and home of the famous trulli.
 Unique to Puglia, these circular stone homes are topped with conical roofs of gray limestone, and Alberobello alone has 1,500 of them!
 After a refreshing lunch, we’ll van a few more kilometers to arrive at our peaceful rural inn.
 Once you’re settled in to your rooms you’ll have your bicycle adjusted and we're off on our first ride.
 Bari prides itself on its friendliness toward travellers, in the tradition of their patron saint, Nicola or Nicholas.
 You’ll appreciate their hospitality as we wind along its back roads and take in the view of the sea before retiring back to the inn.
 Once back at your inn we'll lounge poolside while sharing the highlights of today’s journey, then partake in a tasting of local olive oils before tucking into a catered dinner.
 Lodging: Masseria San Martino.

 Day Two — 49 km (easy to moderate)